coopyey/massage-boot-app/README.md

 # bootleggers_boot_app

-iPhone and Android app written in Flutter for a senior design project.
+Cross-platform app written in Flutter to control the hardware portion of our senior design project.